-Summary Weakness Prevalence Common Consequences Code execution, Data loss Remediation Cost Low to Medium Ease of Detection Easy Attack Frequency Often Attacker Awareness High
+Weakness Prevalence High Consequences Security bypass Remediation Cost Low to Medium Ease of Detection Moderate Attack Frequency Often Attacker Awareness High

-Not a lot of Top 25 weaknesses are unique to a single programming language, but that just goes to show how special this one is.
-The idea was simple enough: you can make a lot of smaller parts of a document (or program), then combine them all together into one big document (or program) by "including" or "requiring" those smaller pieces.
+The idea seems simple enough (not to mention cool enough): you can make a lot of smaller parts of a document (or program), then combine them all together into one big document (or program) by "including" or "requiring" those smaller pieces.
 This is a common enough way to build programs.
-Combine this with the common tendency to allow attackers to influence the location of the document (or program) - perhaps even on an attacker-controlled web site, if you're unlucky enough - then suddenly the attacker can read any document (or run any program) on your web server.
-This feature has been removed or significantly limited in later versions of PHP, but despite the evidence that everything changes on the Internet every 2 years, code is forever.
+Combine this with the common tendency to allow attackers to influence the location of some of these pieces - perhaps even from the attacker's own server - then suddenly you're importing somebody else's code.
+In these Web 2.0 days, maybe it's just "the way the Web works," but not if security is a consideration.